 Therefore, it is no surprise that the healthcare industry is now in high demand in the mobile app development market.

-- Doctor’s profile: registration of a doctor with an indication of specialization, competencies, and experience.
+- Doctor’s profile: a doctor’s registration with an indication of specialization, competencies, and experience.

-- Calendar: scheduling online meetings, monitoring the schedule, and changing the schedule in accordance with current requests.
+- Calendar: scheduling online meetings, monitoring the schedule, and changing the schedule following current requests.

 - Access to the database (EHR): view electronic medical records to obtain complete information about the patient.

 - Communication channels: communication with patients using text messages, voice calls, or video sessions.